Live Radio Now browser hijacker removal instructions

 What is Live Radio Now?

-Most apps of this type can be installed on web browsers like Google Chrome, Internet Explorer and Mozilla Firefox.
-Sometimes they get installed on the operating system too.
-After installation Live Radio Now sets default search engine, homepage and new tab URL to search.hliveradionow.com, these settings cannot be undone or modified because like most browser hijackers, Live Radio Now is designed to prevent users from doing that.
-Typically, the only way to restore previous settings (or change search.hliveradionow.com to other address) is to uninstall the Live Radio Now application.
-Otherwise users who have this app installed will be forced to visit search.hliveradionow.com when they open a browser, new tab or search the web by entering search queries into URL bar.
-As we mentioned in the introduction, search.hliveradionow.com is a fake search engine.
-It is fake because it provides search results that are generated by search.yahoo.com (Yahoo).
-In other words, this search engine does not generate any unique, individual search results.
-Another problem with browser hijackers (and fake search engines) is that most of them record user-system information such as IP addresses, URLs of opened pages, entered search queries, geolocations and so on.
-Unfortunately, sometimes they are designed to record personal data too.
-People who create apps of this type send collected information to other people who may be cyber criminals.
-One way or another, whoever receives it, usually misuses it to generate revenue.
+Most apps of this type can infiltrate Google Chrome, Internet Explorer, and Mozilla Firefox.
+They are also sometimes installed on the operating system.
+After installation, Live Radio Now sets the default search engine, homepage, and new tab URL to search.hliveradionow.com.
+These settings cannot be undone or modified - as most browser hijackers, Live Radio Now prevents any changes.
+Typically, the only way to restore previous settings (or change search.hliveradionow.com to another address) is to uninstall the Live Radio Now application.
+Otherwise, users who have this app installed on their systems are forced to visit search.hliveradionow.com when they open a browser, new tab, or search by entering queries into the URL bar.
+As mentioned, search.hliveradionow.com is a fake search engine, since it provides results generated by search.yahoo.com (Yahoo).
+Therefore, this search engine generates no unique results.
+Browser hijackers and fake search engines also record user-system information such as IP addresses, URLs of opened pages, entered search queries, geolocations, and so on.
+They might also record personal data.
+People who create these apps send the information to third parties (potentially, cyber criminals) who misuse it to generate revenue.

 |Name||Live Radio Now|